-- Largemouth Bass: 14 inches or greater in length, except two of the five may be less than 14 inches
+- 5 Largemouth Bass per day, >14 inches each, except 2 of the 5 may be less than 14 inches.

 Rod and Reel, or cane pole only (one per person).
 Capture netting and stunning methods are not allowed.
 No unattended fishing devices.
 (Note: "unattended" means traps, trot lines, jug rigs, etc.)

-- Live minnows or any other non-resident fish species may not be used as bait or released into Discovery Lake
+- The use of live minnows or any other non-resident fish species as bait is prohibited.
+Fish caught at offsite locations cannot be released into Discovery Lake.

 Policy Information & Enforcement: